Salve Recipes

 Salves can last up to 3 years if properly stored.

-Have fun, combine a few different infused oils to make your salves unique.
+Have fun, and combine a few different infused oils to make your salves unique.

 Disclaimer

-The information offered on Heart of Herb Herbal School websites, articles, and blogs is for educational purposes only.
-Heart of Herb Herbal School makes neither medical claim, psychological claim, nor intends to diagnose or treat medical conditions.
+The information presented on the Heart of Herbs Herbal School/Demetria Clark websites is for educational purposes only.
+Heart of Herbs Herbal School/Demetria Clark Education LLC makes neither medical claims nor intends to diagnose or treat medical conditions.
 Links to external sites are for informational purposes only.
-Heart of Herbs Herbal School neither endorses them nor is in any way responsible for their content; currently, we are not part of any affiliate programs.
-Readers must do their research concerning the safety and usage of any herbs or supplements; this is your responsibility as a consumer.
+Heart of Herbs Herbal School/Demetria Clark neither endorses them nor is in any way responsible for their content.
+Readers must do their own research regarding the safety and usage of any herbs, recipes, or supplements.